JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/polygenic_traits.md

 is scaled by the length of the branch.

-Finally, we simulate 2 replicates of the process, using L=4 loci, and 2 individuals in each population at the tip:
+Finally, we simulate 2 replicates of the process, using L=4 loci, and 2 individuals in each population at the tips:

 ```@repl polygenictrait
 x,lab,gt = simulate_polygenictrait(net, 2, 4, rootdist, transition;